Abandoned House Great Blasket Island

 What airline you choose will play a part in how to save money on a trip to Ireland.
 Photo: Anugrah Lohiya, Pexels license.

-Aer Lingus is the most popular airline when it comes to getting direct flights from the U.S. to Ireland.
+Aer Lingus is the most popular airline when it comes to getting direct flights from North America to Ireland.

-Direct flights operate from Boston, Chicago, New York, Newark, Orlando, Philadelphia, San Francisco, Seattle, and Washington D.C.
+Direct flights operate from Boston, Chicago, Cleveland, Denver, Hartford, Las Vegas, Los Angeles, Miami, Minneapolis/St. Paul.
+New York/JFK, Newark, Orlando, Philadelphia, San Francisco, Seattle/Tacoma, and Washington D.C.
+(Dulles).

-Aer Lingus also operates a direct service from Sydney to Dublin, and in Canada, you can get a direct flight from Toronto to Dublin.
+Aer Lingus also operates a direct service from Sydney to Dublin, and in Canada, you can get a direct flight from Montreal, Toronto and Vancouver to Dublin on Air Canada and from Toronto to Dublin on Air Transat.

 a plane in the sky traveling to Ireland in 2021